 - A 2011 Department of Justice (DOJ) study demonstrated that this published wash procedure was the only method effective at addressing external contamination and drug use[iii]

-- A 2005 scientific study published in the Journal of Analytical Toxicology demonstrated that the wash method used protected against erroneous interpretation of contaminated hair[iv]
+- A 2005 scientific study published in the Journal of Analytical Toxicology demonstrated that the washing method used protected against the erroneous interpretation of contaminated hair[iv]

 - A 1997 Mieczkowski study published in Forensic Science International assessed undercover narcotics officers’ passive contamination and concluded that the wash protocol provided adequate safeguards against confusing contamination with ingestion[v]

 The FBI study is critical to all hair testing laboratories.
 It provides validated proof from a highly-respected third party that the extended wash procedure tested by the FBI effectively removes contaminants from people who could be legitimately exposed to drugs in a workplace setting.
 The method is published, unpatented, and available to all hair testing labs.